shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 6: Learn LinkedList/Step 6.4: Medium Problems of DLL/Remove duplicates from sorted DLL.md

 - https://www.codingninjas.com/studio/problems/remove-duplicates-from-a-sorted-doubly-linked-list_2420283
 - bug in the problem - says dll but question is of ll
 - to confirm - i do not think much changes should be needed, commented the line
+- no reason for head to change, just return head as is - we retain the first element if duplicates exist

 ```java
 public class Solution {